mmmarcopalma/open_PPE/README.md

 # open_PPE
-a collection of open source PPEs projects
+A collection of open source PPEs projects

-all links are stored in LINKS.md
+All links are stored in LINKS.md

+-

+Big info provided by Alex Walzer